-11.5.10.5.
+10.5.
 The Head of Paid Service will:-

-- (a) be accountable to the Chair of the Authority in relation to the identification of items of business to be placed on the agenda of any meeting of the Authority or any Committee; and - (b) report to the Chief Executive Officers through the Sheffield City Region Chief Executives' meeting and in doing so shall recognise and have due regard to the broad direction of the Chief Executive Officers in relation to the development of the general policy framework and overall forward strategy of the Authority as appropriate from time.
+- (a) be accountable to the Chair of the Authority in relation to the identification of items of business to be placed on the agenda of any meeting of the Authority or any Committee; and - (b) work closely with report to the Chief Executive Officers through the Sheffield City Region Chief Executives' meetings and other meetings that support the agreed governance model of the Authority in order and in doing so shall recognise and have due regard to develop the broad direction of the Chief Executive Officers in relation to the development of the general policy framework and overall forward strategy of the Authority. as appropriate from time.